FrankensteinVariorum/collationWorkspace/collationChunks/C32/output/Readme.md

 		</rdgGrp>
 	</app>
     ```
-    - 2023-07-19: Wrapped longToken around all versions of "but the beings themselves"
+    - 2023-07-19: Wrapped longToken around all versions of "fancy, but the beings themselves"
-- [ ] misaligned?
+- [X] misaligned?
     ```
 	<app>
 		<rdgGrp n="['believed', 'myself']">